-I am an art historian specializing in the European Middle Ages with an emphasis on the period from about 800 to 1200, and I have a new and growing interest in the intersection between the collection, reproduction, and display of medieval objects and monuments after the Middle Ages and the history and concepts of the academic disciplines.
+I am an art historian specializing in the European Middle Ages with an emphasis on the period from about 800 to 1200.
 I earned my doctorate in the history of art from the Johns Hopkins University in 2007 and joined the Program in Museums and Society in 2011, after teaching as a post-doctoral fellow at Columbia University and as a visiting assistant professor at Oberlin College.
 I have also worked in various capacities in museum education and in curation at the Brooklyn Museum of Art, the Cloisters, the medieval branch of the Metropolitan Museum of Art, and the Walters Art Museum.
-I have been a field editor for exhibition reviews at caa.reviews from 2012-2015 and I serve on several committees and juries for the arts and for exhibitions here at Hopkins.
+I was field editor for exhibition reviews at caa.reviews from 2012-2015 and I serve on several committees and juries for the arts and for exhibitions here at Hopkins.

 I have published on diverse topics from the ways in which medieval objects contribute to discussions about the role and status of images through their imagery and materials to the artistic innovations associated with the new class of wealthy and powerful episcopal patrons that emerged in Germany around the millennium; on a range of artworks from manuscripts to ivories; and on the connected cultural milieus of Ottonian Germany, Anglo-Saxon England, and northern Italy.
 My current research follows two paths.
 The first revolves around early medieval sensescapes, and the second considers the historiography of medieval art history, with particular attention to the role of museums in shaping distinct fields within medieval studies.

 The courses I teach for the Program in Museums and Society consider museums from a variety of perspectives to understand their role in societies past and present, particularly as sites of knowledge production.
 I place particular emphasis on how to read the museum as a primary source and how to analyze its institutional practices.